gorira-tatsu/forCodexProject/README.md

 Set your OpenAI API key in the `OPENAI_API_KEY` environment variable.
 The `openai` package must be installed for the analyzer to work.

+Few-shot examples used for prompting are loaded from `fewshot.json` in this repository.
+Edit this file to adjust or expand the examples.

 ## Running tests

 Unit tests verify the sentence splitting logic and do not require the `openai`